staeter/work-in-progress/dialogue.md

 # Dialogue

 This document is a first attempt at defining the requirements of Dialogue, an Inter Planetary Social Network.
-It analyzes the benefits and limitations of existing social networks to build toward an extensive list of requirements and features.
+It analyzes the benefits and limitations of existing social networks to build toward an extensive list of requirements.

-## Index

-- Core Principles
-- Tensions
-- Success Metrics
-- Requirements and Justifications
-- Tooling

 ## Core Principles

-These core principles might be idealistic and unreachable but they serve as a north star.
+Some of these core principles might be idealistic and unreachable but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
 2. **Purposeful**: Encourage mindful and intentional technology use.
+3. **Progressive**: Foster optimistic visions and enable concrete actions toward humanity's collective future.
-3. **Expressive**: Enable creative expression and knowledge sharing regardless of socio-economical background.
+4. **Expressive**: Enable creative expression and knowledge sharing regardless of socio-economical background.
-4. **Collective**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
+5. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
-5. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
+6. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
-6. **Private**: Guarantee personal data sovereignty and communication confidentiality.
+7. **Private**: Guarantee personal data sovereignty and communication confidentiality.
-7. **Resilient**: Maintain platform availability even under state-level interdiction.
+8. **Resilient**: Maintain platform availability even under state-level interdiction.
-8. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
+9. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-9. **Distributed**: Share computing and storage resources across devices to minimize environmental impact and ensure network independence.
+10. **Distributed**: Share computing and storage resources across devices to minimize environmental impact and ensure network independence.
-10. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
+11. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
-11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
+12. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
-12. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
+13. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
+14. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
-13. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
+15. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-14. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the *core principles*.
+16. **Empirical**: Rigorously justify, study and stress test every feature to ensure alignment with the *core principles*.
-15. **Governance**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles*.
+17. **Governance**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles*.

-## Tensions

-Here we describe the various conditions under which some principles might be conflicting and the ways we want to resolve those tensions.

-### Safety, Privacy, Distributed, Modular vs Accessibility

-Strong safety often require technical complexity.
-Privacy oriented software often  management, distributed systems features .
-Managing who gets to access which data

-## Success Metrics

-Here we describe the metrics we will use to measure how well the platform follows each of its core principles.

 ## Requirements and Justifications